 Medical Part B may also cover partial hospital services and the following outpatient services:

-The worldwide pandemic experienced over 2020 and 2021 is an unprecedented event for the vast majority of the world.
-In addition to the actual COVID-19 illness itself, the pandemic brought a host of challenging situations that had a negative impact on individual mental health.
+The worldwide pandemic experienced in 2020 and 2021 was an unprecedented event for the vast majority of the world.
+In addition to the actual COVID-19 illness itself, the pandemic brought a host of challenging situations that harmed individual mental health.

 Isolation and the disruption of the routine was a major factor that affected nearly everyone in the United States.
-As the pandemic ravaged its way across the country, state after the state instituted mandatory lock-downs forcing people to work from home and shelter in place.
-Separation from family and friends took its toll on mental health.
+As the pandemic ravaged its way across the country, state after state instituted mandatory lockdowns forcing people to work from home and shelter in place.
+Separation from family and friends took its toll on mental stability.

-Care for and cultivating mental health is a life-long process that requires focus and the desire to be an active participant in self-betterment.
-Obviously, there is a lot of variety and degrees to how severe each individual’s mental health diagnosis is but, regardless of how severe it may be, there are some common steps that can be taken toward achieving positive mental health.
+Caring for and cultivating a healthy mental outlook is a life-long process that requires focus and the desire to be an active participant.
+There is a lot of variety in how severe each individual’s mental health diagnosis is and what is needed, but there are some common steps that can be taken toward achieving positive mental well-being.

 Mental health organizations work with health professionals to provide a variety of services to local communities.
 These non-profit and charitable organizations play a large role in society’s effort to enrich individual lives through: